divy-07/piazza-downloader-NG/README.md

 # Piazza-resources-downloader-NG

 Provides a tool to download all resources linked in the Piazza resources panel.
 Updated to work as of April 28, 2022.
+Feel free to let me know if it's not working anymore.

 ## Getting started